NSLS-II/PyXRF/README.md

 PyXRF is a python-based sophisticated fluorescence analysis package for fitting and visualizing X-ray fluorescence data.
 This package contains a high-level fitting engine, comprehensive command-line/GUI design, rigorous physics calculation and a powerful visualization interface.
+The theoretical part of PyXRF is based on MAPS, developed by Stefan Vogt at APS.
 PyXRF offers some of the unique features as follows.
 - Automatic elements finding: Users do not need to spend extra time selecting elements manually.
 - Forward calculation: Users can observe the spectrum from forward calculation